 Mandated by section 5 of the 1976 Toxic Substances Control Act (TSCA), EPA's New Chemicals Program helps manage the potential risk to human health and the environment from chemicals new to the marketplace.
 The program functions as a "gatekeeper" that can identify conditions, up to and including a ban on production, to be placed on the use of a new chemical before it is entered into commerce.
-Anyone who plans to manufacture or import a new chemical substance for a non-exempt commercial purpose is required by section 5 of TSCA to provide EPA with notice before initiating the activity.
-This premanufacture notice, or PMN, must be submitted at least 90 days prior to the manufacture or import of the chemical.
+Anyone who plans to manufacture (including import) a new chemical substance for a non-exempt commercial purpose is required by section 5 of TSCA to provide EPA with notice before initiating the activity.
+This premanufacture notice, or PMN, must be submitted at least 90 days prior to the manufacture of the chemical.

 A PMN includes information such as specific chemical identity, use, anticipated production volume, exposure and release information, and existing available test data.

 EPA has 90 days to review a PMN.
 The PMN program has evolved into an efficient mechanism for identifying new chemicals that are of greatest concern during the early stages of the review process, and for focusing detailed analysis and action on these cases with the ultimate goal of identifying and controlling unreasonable risks.
 EPA utilizes an integrated approach that draws on knowledge and experience across scientific and organizational lines to identify and evaluate concerns regarding health and environmental effects, exposure and release, and economic impacts.
 Because many PMNs include little or no toxicity or fate data, the program uses several risk screening approaches to facilitate assessment in the absence of specific data.
 This enables rapid evaluation of potential risks and making risk-management decisions for the new chemicals within the 90-day time frame prescribed by TSCA.
 Some of these new chemicals program's computer models used to screen PMNs or exemption notices are available through the Sustainable Futures Initiative.